-The Förderzentrum Süd (Support Center South), formerly the Leo Lionni School, is located in the district of Mettmann.
+The Förderzentrum Süd (Support Center South) is located in the district of Mettmann.
 It is a development center with a special focus on language (primary level) in conjunction with special focuses on learning as well as emotional and social development (primary and secondary level).

 The City of Monheim am Rhein is a member of the special-purpose association of vocational schools in Opladen.
 The vocational college in Hilden is run by the district of Mettmann, to which the City of Monheim am Rhein belongs.

 The Volkshochschule (VHS) is an adult education center.
 One special focus of VHS Monheim am Rhein is evening classes for people who left school without graduating.
 In these special courses, everyone has the chance to gain their Hauptschulabschluss (certificate of basic secondary education) or Realschulabschluss (certificate of general secondary education).
 In addition, the VHS offers numerous other courses so that adults can gain vocational qualifications.